 against a white stone…

-One of two Dickinson poems on this list, ‘Two Voyagers’ describes two butterflies taking flight together.
+One of two Dickinson poems on this list, ‘Two Butterflies went out at Noon—’ describes two butterflies taking flight together.
 She uses personification to depict their movements.
 She describes them as voyagers setting off upon a “shining sea” whose movements are not reported to her.
 Here are the first four lines:

 Two butterflies went out at noon